fuzdun/platformer/README.md

 Working titles: **Durian**, **Echinocyte**, **Aka Uni**

 An arcade platformer platformer inspired by Thumper, Hyper Demon and Jeff Minter games.
-The goal is to induce a platforming flow state of nonstop forward momentum, using clear audiovisual gameplay cues set against progressive levels of psychedelic obfuscation.
+The goal is to induce a platforming flow state using clear audiovisual gameplay cues set against progressive levels of psychedelic obfuscation.
 The game will feature a reactive soundtrack mixing live drums, cavernous ambient and jungle

 Built with Odin, SDL and OpenGL